mmmTelegram/Anti-Baby-Bot/README.md

 Also, enter the User class and change the hour and time to receive alerts

 # How to use the bot:
-Simple start a conversation with him
+Simple start a conversation with him <br />
+To change the time to receive alerts, type /time